 Navigate to the markets section on your chosen exchange to find your desired DOGE pairing.
 Look for the section on buying DOGE, and type in the amount of the paired cryptocurrency you want to spend or the amount of DOGE you want to buy.

-To sell your DOGE holdings, look for a “Sell DOGE” link in your exchange.
-You may not be able to directly exchange DOGE for the currency you want to acquire.
+If you want to sell your DOGE holdings, you can do so by following a similar process to that outlined in Step 3.
+You’ll obviously need to look for the “Sell DOGE” link, while it’s also worth remembering that you may not be able to directly exchange DOGE for the currency you want to acquire.

 Unless you’re looking to place a trade, we don’t recommend storing cryptocurrency in an account on an exchange.
 It’s often safer to store your DOGE in a secure cryptocurrency wallet.

 Check out our list of the best Dogecoin wallets to get started.